 Mint green text block explains how laundry habits are factored into the chart.
 This shows you at a glance which choices always result in significantly more emissions (red = much worse!), as well as which choices always result in significantly fewer emissions (green = much better!).

 Time and again, we see that the most environmentally potent (and damaging) aspects of most product life-cycles all happen before said merchandise ever reaches the sales floor.
 The occasional exception involves replacing a low-efficiency/gas-run version of an old appliance or vehicle with a new, super-high-efficiency model (solar/electric).
 Otherwise?
-The virtuous choice is a no brainer: it’s consistently the best option to skip traditional retail, and choose to reuse.
+The virtuous choice is a no brainer: it’s consistently the best option to skip anything that contributes to a system built around new manufacture, and choose instead to reuse.